-In the period between separation and your actual divorce, it may be necessary to take some interim measures to protect your interests.
+In the period between separation and your actual divorce, you may have to take some interim measures to protect your interests.
 Dutch law provides for special injunction proceedings before your actual divorce.
-These measures last for the duration of the divorce proceedings.
+For example, you can request assets to be frozen or ask for temporary maintenance.
+These injunctions before divorce last for the duration of the divorce proceedings.

 Temporary court orders during divorce

 - Exclusive use of the marital home, banning the other spouse from entering the home for the duration;

 - The release of necessary household goods for themselves and/ or their children;